-On the south side of Moruya Heads, our beautiful beach sweeps to the south for 2.5km to a sand spit at Pedro Point.
+Located on the south side of Moruya Heads, our beautiful beach sweeps to the south for 2.5km to a sand spit at Pedro Point.
 Established in 1932, the Moruya Surf Life Saving Club has a long and proud history.
-The Club is located at Moruya Beach in Charles Moffit Drive, Moruya Heads and our patrol season commences with the September/October school holidays through to late in April around Anzac Day.
+The Club is located at Moruya South Head Beach on Charles Moffit Drive, Moruya Heads and our patrol season commences in November running through to late April around Anzac Day.

 When you see red and yellow flags on a beach, it indicates that there is currently a lifesaving service operating on that beach.
 The lifeguards have chosen a section of the beach that is best for swimming and they will closely supervise this area.
 Lifeguards pay more attention to the area between the red and yellow flags than any other part of the beach.

 Moruya Surf Life Saving Club runs an active Nipper’s program for children aged 5 to 14 years (inclusive).

 At Moruya our focus is on educating and encouraging our nippers to gain confidence, respect and enjoyment for the beach environment.
 Skills are taught, practiced and assessed according to the age and ability of your child’s allocated group.